 When making your list of needs, location is a top consideration.
 For example, does the property tick what you need on this list:

-- Is it an accessible location (the streets leading into it, the street itself and the driveway)
+- Is it an accessible location (the streets leading into your property, the street itself and the driveway)?

 Knowing what you want before you start viewing properties will save you energy and time and help keep you focussed.

-Do you already have your accommodation and are just looking for somewhere accessible to holiday?
-Read about these pet friendly accessible accommodation spots around Australia.
+Do you already have your accommodation and are just looking for somewhere accessible to holiday at?
+Read about these disability friendly travel and pet friendly accessible accommodation spots around Australia.